-Generally, only a small proportion (136, 21%) of respondents to the on-line survey fished within the EMS.
+Generally, only a small proportion (136, 21%) of respondents to the online survey fished within the EMS.
 Based on answers to the questions on management area visited and visit frequency the number of visits made to each management area for each activity was estimated.
-Table 36 (below) shows the estimated number of visits to each management area for each recreational fishing activity.
-Angling, either from the shore or from boats, was the most popular fishing activity carried out in the EMS and takes place throughout the EMS.
-In comparison few visits to the EMS were for bait collecting/crab tiling and cockling or collecting other shellfish were reported for fewer of the management area and are likely to reflect shore access and the muddier habitats that support targeted species.
+Table 45 (below) shows the estimated number of visits to each management area for each recreational fishing activity.
+Angling, either from the shore or from boats, was the most popular fishing activity carried out by survey respondents in the EMS and takes place throughout the EMS.
+In comparison few survey respondents visited the EMS for bait collecting/crab tiling or cockling or collecting other shellfish.
+Respondents carried out these activities in a limited number of the management areas.
+The areas selected are likely to reflect shore access and the presence of muddier habitats that support targeted species.

 Similarly, spear fishing was only reported from the lower part of the estuary.
-Sites suitable for spear fishing will be those with shore access, availability of targeted species, good visibility and safety, the more tidal parts of the estuary are likely to be unsuitable.
+Sites suitable for spear fishing will be those with shore access, availability of targeted species, good visibility and safety and the upper parts of the estuary are likely to be unsuitable due to turbidity and absence of target species.

-Figure 37(below) shows the total numbers of visits associated all angling activities, shore based angling and boat based angling.
+Figure 59 (below) shows the total numbers of estimated visits associated all angling activities, shore based angling and boat based angling.
 Due to the low number of respondents indicating that they took part in spear fishing, bait collecting/crab tiling and cockling these activities were not shown separately.
-Figure 37 and Table 36 suggest that the more marine parts of the EMS are more popular for angling (shore and boat based).
+Figure 59 and Table 45 suggest that the more marine parts of the EMS are more popular for angling (shore and boat based).
 This is likely to reflect suitability of sites based on fish distribution and probably the influence of tidal cycles as well, as sites higher in the estuary will only be suitable for fishing during and either side of high tide.
-For anglers, weather and tidal conditions and the presence of good fishing spots are key factors influence locations visited (see section 4.5.5)
+For anglers, weather and tidal conditions and the presence of good fishing spots are key factors that influence locations visited (see section 4.5.5)

-Table 36.
-Estimated number of visits to participate in each recreational fishing activity by management area throughout the year.
+Table 45.
+Estimated number of visits by the online survey respondents to participate in each recreational fishing activity by management area throughout the year.

 Management Area Angling (shore) Angling (boat based) Spear fishing Bait collecting /crab tiling Cockling/ other shellfish

-А 17 0 0 0 0
+Α 17 0 0 0 0

 В 0 16 0 0 0

 С 1 23 0 0 0

 D 9 30 0 0 0

 Е 7 16 0 0 0

 F 7 16 0 40 0

 G 44 48 0 0 0

 Н 0 23 0 40 0

 J 47 49 0 0 7

-К 96 25 0 0 7
+K 96 25 0 0 7

 L 152 2 7 7

 M 227 225 0 0 1

 N 115 418 7 16 0

 Р 325 779 7 0 1

 Q 179 195 7 0 0

 Total 1226 1865 21 103 23

-Figure 37.
-Distribution and intensity of recreational fishing activities by management area from on-line survey information for the Plymouth Sound and Estuaries EMS.
+Figure 59.
+Distribution and estimated intensity of recreational fishing visits by online survey respondents to the Plymouth Sound and Estuaries EMS management areas.

-4.3.4 Land/Shore based activities
+10.3.4 Land/Shore based activities